 All students must attend end of semester examinations, and any other examinations arranged during their programme.
 All students must also hand in required coursework.
-If a student has extenuating circumstances which they believe may affect their performance in assessed coursework or examinations, or causes them to miss an examination, they should fill in the ‘University of Nottingham Extenuating Circumstances Form'.
-This form is available in the Quality Manual, from academic Schools and from the Student Services Centres (or equivalent on the Malaysia or Ningbo campus).
+If a student has extenuating circumstances which they believe may affect their performance in assessed coursework or examinations, or causes them to miss an examination, they should submit and Extenuating Circumstances claim.
 If a student misses an examination or fails to submit coursework and has no extenuating circumstances the University's Regulations Governing Attendance and Engagement will be applied.

 1. Students for any written examination paper who arrive late but before one hour has elapsed from the start of the examination shall be permitted to sit the paper.
 Such students shall be allowed no extra time, whatever the reason for their lateness, but if appropriate may make a submission under the Extenuating Circumstances procedure.

 2. Students for any written examination paper who arrive after the expiry of the period referred to in Regulation 1 above shall not be permitted to sit the examination.

 Missed Assessment Regulations

 3. No student shall be permitted to leave the examination until one hour has elapsed from the beginning of the examination.

 4. (a) A student who, with sufficient cause, misses an assessment (this to include not submitting assessed coursework prior to the meeting of the relevant Board of Examiners) will have their circumstances taken into account as laid down in the extenuating circumstances procedure.
 If the student is offered a further assessment the timing and form of this will be at the discretion of the student's School in consultation with the module convenor and subject to the approval of the Board of Examiners, and it will be regarded as the first attempt at the assessment.